TIC-65910228 b / NGTS-38 b, a 180 day transiting warm super-Jupiter: Acknowledgements

 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.

 TR is supported by an STFC studentship.
 C.A.W., E.dM., M.E.Y and J.C.C would like to acknowledge support from the UK Science and Technology Facilities Council (STFC, grant number ST/X00094X/1).
 JSJ gratefully acknowledges support by FONDECYT grant 1240738 and from the ANID BASAL project FB210003.
 ML acknowledges support of the Swiss National Science Foundation under grant number PCEFP2\_194576.
 The contributions of ML, FB, SU and SUM have been carried out within the framework of the NCCR PlanetS supported by the Swiss National Science Foundation under grants 51NF40\_182901 and 51NF40\_205606.
 D.D., Z.E. and B.S. acknowledge support from the TESS Guest Investigator Program grant 80NSSC23K0769.
 D.D. also acknowledges support from TESS Guest Investigator Program grant 80NSSC22K1353.
 A.M. acknowledges funding from a UKRI Future Leader Fellowship, grant number MR/X033244/1 and a UK Science and Technology Facilities Council (STFC) small grant ST/Y002334/1.
 E.G. gratefully acknowledges support from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee for an ERC Starting Grant [grant number EP/Z000890/1].
 Funding for K.B. was provided by the European Union (ERC AdG SUBSTELLAR, GA 101054354).
+A.N. acknowledges support from the Swiss National Science Foundation (SNSF) under grant PZ00P2\_208945.